moseswmwong/Celebrity-Identification-Neural-Network/README.md

 - De-bias to add more Celebrity images from countries all over the world
 - Port to Android based Smartphoe and Embedded Linux devices (e.g. Raspberry Pi) using Tensorflow Lite for inference
 - Port to Apple's iPhone using Apple's Neural Engine based tensor environment for inference, or using Google's Tensorflow Lite on top of iPhone's Neural-Engine/Microcontroller for inference
-- Port to nVidia Jetson TX2 Embedded Linux module, for training and inference
+- Port to nVidia Jetson TX2 Embedded Linux module, for training and inference, which is more suitable for robots and self-driving car applications

 Please read my Quora article about AI latest development on Smartphone for more information, click [here](https://qr.ae/TUtf7A).